coderrutuja/Notes/Frontend/ReactJS/04_React_Router.md

-I apologize for the earlier inaccuracies in my response.
-Upon further research, I realize that React 19 has not been officially released as of April 2025.
-The latest stable version is React 18.
-Therefore, the most current version of React Router is v6, which is compatible with React 18.
-I will provide updated information on the requested concepts based on React Router v6.

 **Introduction to React Router**

 React Router is a standard library for routing in React applications, enabling the synchronization of the UI with the URL.
 It allows for the declarative definition of routes and supports dynamic routing, making it easier to manage navigation and rendering of components based on the URL.